MagicMotion: Controllable Video Generation with Dense-to-Sparse Trajectory Guidance: Introduction

 \section{Introduction}

 With the rapid development of diffusion models, video generation has witnessed significant progress in recent years.
-Earlier video generation approaches, such as AnimateDiff~\cite{guo2023animatediff} and SVD~\cite{blattmann2023stable}, primarily rely on the UNet~\cite{ronneberger2015unetconvolutionalnetworksbiomedical} structure, which results in videos with limited length and quality.
+In contrast to images, videos~\cite{xing2023svformer, tu2023implicit, wang2022bevt, wang2023masked} capture dynamic temporal changes and offer a richer representation of semantic content.
+Earlier video generation approaches, such as AnimateDiff~\cite{guo2023animatediff} and SVD~\cite{blattmann2023stable}, primarily rely on the UNet~\cite{ronneberger2015u} structure, which results in videos with limited length and quality.
 Sora~\cite{videoworldsimulators2024} has demonstrated the powerful capabilities of the DiT~\cite{Peebles2022DiT} architecture in text-to-video (T2V) generation.
-Following this breakthrough, subsequent models leveraging the DiT architecture~\cite{opensora,yang2024cogvideox,kong2024hunyuanvideo} have achieved higher quality outputs and extended video duration.
+Following this breakthrough, subsequent models leveraging the DiT architecture~\cite{zheng2024open,yang2024cogvideox,kong2024hunyuanvideo} have achieved higher quality outputs and extended video duration.

-While DiT-based models~\cite{yang2024cogvideox,kong2024hunyuanvideo, opensora} excel at producing high-quality and longer videos, many text-to-video approaches~\cite{guo2023animatediff, xing2024simda, xing2024survey} lack precise control over attributes like object movement and camera motion~\cite{guo2023animatediff, xing2023vidiff, yang2024cogvideox}.
+While DiT-based models~\cite{yang2024cogvideox,kong2024hunyuanvideo, zheng2024open} excel at producing high-quality and longer videos, many text-to-video approaches~\cite{guo2023animatediff, xing2024simda, xing2024survey} lack precise control over attributes like object movement and camera motion~\cite{guo2023animatediff, xing2024simda, yang2024cogvideox}.
 Fine-grained trajectory-controllable video generation emerges as a solution, which is especially critical for generating controllable videos in real-world scenarios.